Frequently Asked Questions

 For General Physics and General Physics with Calculus, the lab is a corequisite for the lecture, which means that yes, you do need to take them concurrently.

 The ONLY (that means none other) exception will be made if you are retaking only the lecture or the lab.
 If this is the case, you will need to go to 134 SRTC to obtain a departmental stamp to override the corequisite requirement.
 You will need to show proof of a passing grade in the course that you do not need to take (lecture or lab).
-If the grade appears on your PSU transcript we can look it up for you to verify the passing grade.
-If the class was taken elsewhere and does not yet appear on your PSU transcript, you must have the transfer advisor sign your Special Registration Form before it can be stamped.

 Unfortunately this is a frequent problem, especially with general physics and the labs because space is limited by classroom and instructor availability.
 While we try to avoid having problems like this when planning the schedule, rising enrollment and other factors cause classes to fill more quickly than anticipated.